So, valve lifters, come in either hydraulic or mechanical (solid). But, what is the real difference, between them.

-Both hydraulic and mechanical valve lifters have the same job, But do it differently.
+Both, hydraulic and mechanical (solid) valve lifters, have the same job, but do it differently.

-It does this by filling and emptying the lifter with engine oil through a metering orifice and a check valve.
-In a hydraulic lifter, the seat moves by means of a hydraulic valve and oil pressure within the lifter.
+They fill and remove engine oil from the lifter, through a metering orifice and a check valve.
+In a hydraulic lifter, the seat moves, by means of a hydraulic valve and oil pressure, within the lifter.

 When the lifter is filling with oil, it is pumping up.
 When the oil is exiting the lifter, it is bleeding or leaking down.

-This describes the amount of clearance between the rocker arm and the valve stem.
-This happens when the lifter is on the base circle of the cam.
-Mechanical valve lifters are different.
-They have a predetermined lash or clearance.
-When adjusting the valves on an engine with hydraulic lifters, you are not really setting the lash or clearance.
+This describes the amount of clearance, between the rocker arm and the valve stem.
+This happens when the lifter, is on the base circle of the camshaft.
+Consequently, mechanical valve lifters are different.
+Because, they have a predetermined lash or clearance.
+When adjusting the valves on an engine, with hydraulic lifters, you are not really setting the lash or clearance.

-This movement of the plunger with respect to the lifter body after the check valve is seated is called; leak down or bleed-down; it consists of the oil draining out.
-As the lifter returns to the base circle of the camshaft; oil fills the high-pressure cavity and the cycle begins again.
+This movement of the plunger, with respect to the lifter body, after the check valve is seated is called, leak down or bleed down.
+As a result, it consists of the oil, draining out.
+As the lifter returns to the base circle of the camshaft, oil fills the high pressure cavity and the cycle begins again.

-Another potential drawback of hydraulic lifters is that at excessively high engine speeds; valvetrain inertia may open the valves further than intended.
-This results in additional valve train clearance.
+Another potential fault of hydraulic valve lifters, can happed at extremely high engine speeds.
+Consequently, valvetrain inertia may open the valves, further than intended.
+This results in, added valve train clearance.

-A hydraulic lifter senses this clearance; the plunger begins to lengthen, and may actually extend far enough to prevent the valve from closing.
-This could result in valve to piston collision or burnt valves.
+A hydraulic lifter senses this clearance, causing the plunger to lengthen.
+And, may actually extend far enough, to prevent the valve from closing.
+This could result in, valve to piston collision or burnt valves.

-One of the disadvantages of a hydraulic valve lifter is that it cannot follow as aggressive a cam profile; as a mechanical design.
+Also, a hydraulic valve lifter cannot follow, an aggressive camshaft profile, like a mechanical design.
 This limits the engine’s power and operating speed.
-In addition to the cam profile being milder; a hydraulic valve lifter requires a certain amount of time to respond to changes in the engine.
-In turn limiting engine power when compared to a mechanical design.
+In addition, a hydraulic valve lifter, requires a certain amount of time, to respond to changes in the engine.
+In turn holding back engine power, when compared to a mechanical design.

-Aftermarket performance valve lifters are designed to pump up and bleed down at a different rate.
-The disadvantage is they can than often sacrifice quiet operation and longevity to do so.
+Aftermarket performance valve lifters are designed, to pump up and bleed down, at a different rate.
+The disadvantage is, they often sacrifice, quiet operation and longevity to do so.

-There are times when the hydraulic valve lifter needs to be adjusted.
-But instead of setting lash, a hydraulic system needs to have the preload set since there is no lash.
-Finally, This is usually only required if the cylinder head has been removed.
+So, there are times when the hydraulic valve lifter, needs to be adjusted.
+But, instead of setting valve lash, a hydraulic system needs to have the preload set, since there is no lash.
+Finally, this is usually only required, if the cylinder head has been removed.